-Absences on leave without pay, which do not count for service, do not accrue sick leave.
+Absences on leave without pay, which do not count for service, do not accrue sick and carer's leave.

-68.6 National Employment Standards
+69.14 National Employment Standards

 Sick and carer's leave must not be used for purposes other than what is provided by the National Employment Standards if it would be detrimental to an officer in any respect, when compared to the National Employment Standards under the Fair Work Act 2009.